The Website Checklist for Small Business Owners

 It’s also your way of communicating with Google.
 Do you have parts of your site that you don’t want showing up in search results (such as pages behind a private login)?
 This is where you can ask Google not to index parts of the site.
 You can also use GMB to show Google the entire structure of your website, just to make sure they are indexing everything that matters.

-As a professional SEO, Search Console is one of my daily tools that I use to manage my websites.
+As a professional SEO consultant, Search Console is one of my daily tools that I use to manage my websites.

 Curious to know how many people visit your website?
 Which pages they’re checking out?
 How long they’re staying?
 What they’re clicking on?